tumelo-maja/delicate-care/README.md

 ### Tutorials and other resources

 - **Bootstrap Framework**:
   The website’s layout and responsive design were built using the [Bootstrap framework](https://getbootstrap.com/).
-The layout was used as a based and custom styling was applied to create a quality, responsive website that delivers great user experience acrross different user devices.
+The layout was used as a based and custom styling was applied to create a quality, responsive website that delivers great user experience across different user devices.

 - **Google Font**: Manrope
   The *Manrope* font used throughout the website was sourced from [Google Fonts](https://fonts.google.com/).
 This font gives a neat and modern appearance which conveys quality.
-In addition, the font is readable and will provide a positive and friendly user experience while mainiting elegance.
+In addition, the font is readable and will provide a positive and friendly user experience while maintaining elegance.

 - **CSS 'Read more'/'Show less'**: [How to Create a 'Read More' Button with Only CSS](https://www.youtube.com/watch?v=b6_u8IVVLdo)
 This youtube tutorial was used to implement a custom "Read More"/"Show less" buttons in the services section of the home page.
 This allows users to access additional information with a simple interaction, without overloading the page with additional info.